 Witherspoon’s mother, Tricia Witherspoon also reached out to the band directors, being brought to tears by hearing her daughter’s tribute played.

-“When you find out a song composed in your daughter’s memory is being performed as a virtual band concert,” T. Witherspoon commented.
-“No greater blessing than seeing Jenna’s legacy continue.”
+“When you find out a song composed in your daughter’s memory is being performed as a virtual band concert, [there is] no greater blessing than seeing Jenna’s legacy continue,” T. Witherspoon commented.

 For the wind symphony, their practice and effort to learn the piece felt more important than ever.